expressive-code/annotation-comments/packages/annotation-comments/README.md

   console.log('Test');
   ```

-## Adding annotations to your code
+## Annotation comment usage guidelines

-To add annotations to your code, follow these guidelines:
+To be recognized by the parser, annotation comments must follow a set of guidelines.
+These guidelines ensure that the parser can accurately detect annotations in code snippets of any common language and are designed to prevent false positives as much as possible.

 ### All annotations must be placed inside comments

-This ensures that your code remains valid and functional, even if the annotation comments are removed during rendering.
+Comments are required to ensure that annotations cannot change the logic of your code, and that it remains valid and functional both in its annotated and non-annotated form.

 ### A supported comment syntax must be used